Green Sweat Bee

 Agapostemon texanus

 Image taken in Phoenix, Maricopa Co., Arizona.
 June 27, 2006.
-This photo is hosted at Wikimedia where there are more Halictidae.
+There is a full resolution photo is hosted at Wikimedia at Halictidae.

 Halictidae -- Sweat Bee Family

-This colorful bee is a male and lacks a stinger.
+The colorful bee at left is the male Metallic Green Bee and lacks a stinger.
 The males do not gather pollen nor do they help in the construction of the nests.
 Agapostemon texanus is found across much of the United States.
+Below is a female bee gathering pollen from flowers of Brittlebush (Encelia farinosa).
+The golden-orange pollen is gathered into a basket formed from stiff bristles on the third pair of legs.
+It was observed in Glendale, Arizona, USA on 14 April 2013.

 Sonoran Desert Field Guide